Kunta Kinteh Island: History

 The first record of European interaction with the island is in May 1456, when a Portuguese expedition led by Italian explorers Alvise Cadamosto and Antoniotto Usodimare moored off the island.
-They buried one of their sailors, named Andrew, on the island, giving it its first European name—St Andrew's Island.
+They buried one of their sailors, named André, on the island, giving it its first European name—St Andrew's Island.
 Diogo Gomes also anchored off St Andrew's Island on his expedition in 1458.
-A Portuguese settlement, San Domingo, was built on the northern bank of Gambia River, opposite St Andrew's Island, in the 15th century.
+A Portuguese settlement, Santo Domingo, was built on the northern bank of Gambia River, opposite St Andrew's Island, in the 15th century.

 The first European settlers on the island came from the Duchy of Courland and Semigallia, a vassal state of the Polish–Lithuanian Commonwealth, who also had other colonial possessions in the area, although the English Crown had granted the island to two separate companies in 1588 and 1618.
 In 1651, the settlers built a fort that they named Jacob Fort after Jacob Kettler, Duke of Courland, and used it as a trade base.
 Major Fock, a Courland soldier, was placed in charge of the first settlement and oversaw the construction of fortifications on St Andrew's Island, which were built following the recognised contemporary rules of military engineering.
 The main building was in the shape of a rectangle, and was flanked at each corner by a bastion, each of which was triangular.
 However, the fort had no water supply, and was forced to rely on the good will of the King of Barra in order to stay operational.

 It was the intention of the Duke of Courland to establish a permanent settlement on St Andrew's Island, and so married couples were sent out to the island as well as a pastor.
 The first pastor was Gottschalk Eberling, who was replaced in 1655 by Joachim Dannefeld.
 The island had a small church built out of cane and with a thatched roof, from which Eberling and Dannefeld preached.
 There was a supposed deposit of gold at the river, so the Duke of Courland resolved to launch a full expedition to the Gambia.
 As few Courlanders had experience of Africa, he was forced to rely on foreigners.
 On 6 September 1652, he appointed the Dutchman Jacob du Moulin as his Director in the Gambia, while a Courlander, Frederick William Trotta von Treyden was appointed as his lieutenant.

 Three ships, the Crocodile, the Patientia, and the Chur, were placed at Moulin's disposal.
 There were a number of issues with the expedition, and in December 1652, Treyden wrote to the Duke of Courland describing Moulin as a "light-hearted knave".
 After setting sail in March 1653, the expedition shortly after ran out of supplies and was forced to return.
 Moulin was subsequently arrested for his various misdeeds, including embezzling the Duke's money.
 A second expedition was attempted in 1654, under the command of a Danish explorer, Philip von Seitz.
 However, Seitz abandoned the expedition in Hamburg, managing to extract 15,000 rixdollars from the Duke.